Aigerim Tazhi: Life and career

-She is an Honorary Fellow in Writing of the International Writing Program IWP 2023 in Iowa City, USA.
+She is a Fellow in Writing of the International Writing Program IWP 2023 in Iowa City, USA, and Hong Kong International Writers’ Workshop (2025).

+She is the author of the audio-visual art project AiTys (since 2023) uniting her own poetry, voice, sound, music, performance on the ancient Kazakh instrument kobyz, and the visual imagery – all created by her.
+Tazhi is also the creator of the project merging poetry, literary installations and performances, The Visible Poetry, launched in 2009, the project Versed Voices (a collaboration between music, choir and poetry) and others.

 Aigerim Tazhi lives in Almaty, Kazakhstan.

 Critical reception

 Elmira Elvazova writes in The Massachusetts Review, "Tazhi’s poetry is one of a reversal of roles, a depersonalized narrative, built from a heightened observational sense and attunement to the outer world that dramatizes the inner landscape, where phenomenal imagery accrues, where roles, sensations, and images are always changing, metamorphosing, as the angle of the sun shifts. [...]
 Aigerim Tazhi’s Paper-Thin Skin is a work of stunning originality."

 Alison Mandaville of World Literature Today writes, "Tazhi’s poetry is a music that explores our shared borders as spaces of opportunity, for the possibility of creating “an imagined world: one that absorbs music from the outside, / and will not preserve the borders / of an internal country."

 Aleksey Alekhin of Arion writes, "Aigerim Tazhi’s poetic thinking is laconic, but in a few lines of rhyming or free verse she manages to fit a considerable world.
 Distinguished at first by sharply noticed material detail, sketching, gesture, this world is turned back to the reader with its own psychological and even metaphysical essence."

 Galina Klimova of Druzhba Narodov writes, "Conversation, prayer, meditation + a fulcrum – sometimes in rhyme, sometimes with assonance.
 But what is stronger and more dependable is her rhythm.
 In her poems there is a great deal of room for all the details of time, places and events which are explained simply and confidently without forced pathos and ambiguous innuendoes."

 Timothy Walsh of Rain Taxi Review writes, "Tazhi’s poems are strikingly imagistic, her syntax shorn of unnecessary appendages.
 By steering clear of any narrative thread or conceptual utterance, they seem like pure instants of perception."